reciprocalreviews/reciprocalapp/DESIGN.md

 RR will also send periodic reminders based on time-based events:

 - [ ] `Venue`s are checked daily for a certain proportion of support, and editors are notified when the petition exceeds that threshold.
-- [ ] send `scholar`s periodic reminders to update their availability
+- [ ] Send `scholar`s periodic reminders to update their availability

 > [!IMPORTANT]
 > Emails below are specific to compensation